 We built a yoga studio set in our hackathon venue for a series of photo and video shoots.
 We felt that it was important that users would understand what Gaku was about (instructors record themselves, students watch) just from the imagery alone.

-The marketing website was designed as one-pager so the user could absorb everything they needed just by scrolling down through a single page.
+The marketing website was designed as a one-pager so the user could absorb everything they needed by scrolling down a single page.

-We selected Wix for the CMS as it's very quick and gives a reasonable amount of control over layout and styling.
+We selected Wix for the CMS as it's super fast and gives a reasonable amount of control over layout and styling.